Fermi scale from quantum gravity scaling solution: Overview

 The present paper computes the scaling potential $u(\tilde{h}, \tilde{\rho})$ in an approximation to the exact flow equation for the effective potential \cite{EEE}.
 A key question will be the size of $\lambda_m$.
 We find a family of local scaling solutions which are parametrized by an ``integration constant'' or ``boundary value'' $\bar{\lambda}_m$, which corresponds to $\lambda_m (\tilde{\rho} \rightarrow \infty)$.
 Here ``local'' refers to a region in field space, with $\tilde{\rho}$ sufficiently large so that quantum gravity effects are small, and $\tilde{h} \ll \tilde{\rho}$.
 For these local solutions $\bar{\lambda}_m$ is a free parameter.
 If these local solutions can be extended to global solutions valid for arbitrary $\tilde{\rho}$ and $\tilde{h}$, the Fermi scale $\varphi_0$ cannot be predicted.
 For this case it would not be associated to a relevant parameter for the flow away from the scaling solution.
 Rather it would be related to the existence of a continuous family of scaling solutions.

 On the other hand, if the extension of the local solution to a global solution is possible only for a certain value of $\bar{\lambda}_m$ (or a discrete set), our scenario can compute the Fermi scale, or more precisely the ratio of Fermi scale over Planck mass.
 In this case observation can falsify (of confirm) a scenario of quantum gravity with a largest intrinsic mass scale much smaller than the Fermi scale.
+We will find that this scenario is realized for an analytic global scaling solution.
+The Fermi scale becomes predictable in principle if the LIMS is much smaller than $\Lambda_{\mathrm{QCD}}$.

+The predictivity for the ratio of the Fermi scale over the Planck mass does not depend on details of the computation or additional assumptions.
+The logic leading to predictivity may be summarized as follows \begin{widetext}